clairelabitbonis/clairelabitbonis.github.io/content/posts/teaching/3d_perception/practical_sessions_3d_perception/monocular_localization/index.md

 {{< /alert >}}

 ## Contents download
 Practical session files can be downloaded through your course on Moodle, or at [this link](files/files.zip).
-Corresction can be found [here](files/localisation.py).

 ## Goal description {#anchor-step-0}
 This exercise aims at finding the optimal transformation between a 3D model expressed in centimeters in an *object* coordinate system \\(\mathcal{R\_o} (X,Y,Z)\\) (sometimes called *world* coordinate system \\(\mathcal{R\_w}\\)) in order to draw it as an overlay in a 2D pixel image defined in its *image* coordinate system \\(\mathcal{R\_i} (u,v)\\).
 The 3D model was downloaded from [free3d](https://free3d.com) and modified within [Blender](https://www.blender.org/) for the needs of this exercise.
 Points and edges were respectively exported *via* a Python script to the `pikachu.xyz` and `pikachu.edges` files.